raphatapi/takthat/README.md

 * Users can log-in with their Google account or email and password.

-* After logged-in, users can create their notes by clicking on the :plus: sign.
+* After logged-in, users can create their notes by clicking on the ➕ sign.

 * Once the note appears on the board, users can edit the text and save the note.
 Also, the note can be deleted.